BeaverHouse/aecheck-docs/v3_docs/guide.md

 it shows recommendation w/ Class Change available characters as a second option.

 You can change option to show only recent styles or not.
+Also you can set whether to exclude characters released within 3 month, to use on 7 Star Piece Encounter.

 #### Treatise/Codex/Opus
 Shows recommendation for Treatise, Codex and Opus.